archethic-foundation/archethic-docs/technology/sharding/README.md

 # Sharding

-To become a unlimited decentralized network, ArchEthic Blockchain is using a feature call `Sharding`
+To become an unlimited decentralized network, ARCHEthic Blockchain is using a feature call `Sharding`
 <br />
 uses to split processing and storage power to ensure a scalable system.

-Thanks to the `Transaction Chain` paradigm, transactions can be splitted into chain, to ensure a concurrent processing
+Thanks to the `Transaction Chain` paradigm, transactions can be divided into chain, to ensure a concurrent processing
 <br />
-as the opposive of traditional blockchains.
+as the opposite of traditional blockchains.

-Other new blockchain networks start to use `Sharding` but sometimes no in a complete form:
+Other new blockchain networks start to use `Sharding` but sometimes not in a complete form:
 - either storage
 - either validation

-ArchEthic Blockchain supports a complete shardind scheme for validation and for storage.
+ARCHEthic Blockchain supports a complete sharding scheme for validation and for storage.

 ## Validation

 Each transaction is validated by a new set of rotating nodes.
 <br />
-This ensure the distribution of validation and the processing, to achieve a linear scalability and a high TPS.
+This ensures the distribution of validation and the processing, to achieve a linear scalability and a high TPS.

-Because transaction are using the UTXO model, there is not reality out of the transaction, so the network is not subject to issue like :
+Because transaction are using the UTXO model, there is no reality out of the transaction, so the network is not subject to issue like :
 - cross shards synchronization
 - state channels communication